X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 ## New API for the Commander X16

-There are lots of new APIs.
-Please note that their addresses and their behavior is still preliminary and can change between revisions.
+There are many new APIs.

 Some new APIs use the "16 bit" ABI, which uses virtual 16 bit registers r0 through r15, which are located in zero page locations \$02 through \$21: r0 = r0L = \$02, r0H = \$03, r1 = r1L = \$04 etc.